victortolbert/victortolbert.com/content/salesforce.md

 Salesforce, Inc. is an American cloud-based software company headquartered in San Francisco, California.
 It provides customer relationship management software and applications focused on sales, customer service, marketing automation, e-commerce, analytics, and application development.

+---

+# Lightning Web Components Specialist

+Showcase your mastery of Lightning Web Components by building a sophisticated app.

+---

+# Advanced Apex Specialist

+Build complex business logic using advanced Apex and Visualforce programming techniques.

+---

+# Data Integration Specialist

+Demonstrate your integration skills by synchronizing external data systems and Salesforce.

+---

+# Apex Specialist

+Use integration and business logic to push your Apex coding skills to the limit.

+---

+# Process Automation Specialist

+---

 ::tabs
   ::div
   ---